 Once you have washed everything twice and rinsed it, you can dry the parts and put it back together.

-Always check the plastic parts, and make sure there is no cracking developing as they could brake off.
+Always check the plastic parts, and make sure there is no cracking developing, as they could break off.

 Now, if you don’t like the idea of cleaning your bedside commode bucket, then there is a solution.